jsoizo/kotlin-csv/README.md

 #### long-running write (manual control for file close)

-If you want to close file writer manually for performance reason (i.e. streaming scenario), you can use `openAndGetRawWriter` and get raw `CsvFileWriter`.
+If you want to close a file writer manually for performance reasons (e.g. streaming scenario), you can use `openAndGetRawWriter` and get a raw `CsvFileWriter`.
-**DO NOT forget to call `close` method manually.**
+**DO NOT forget to `close` the writer!**

 ```kotlin
 val row1 = listOf("a", "b", "c")